django-cms/django-cms/docs/extending_cms/app_integration.rst

     menu_pool.register_menu(TestMenu)

 If you refresh a page you should now see the menu entries from above.
-The get_nodes function should return a list of NavigationNode instances.
-A NavigationNode takes the following arguments:
+The get_nodes function should return a list of :class:`NavigationNode <menus.base.NavigationNode>` instances.
+A :class:`NavigationNode` takes the following arguments:

 - title